Bhaktabahadurthapa/terraform_advanced/README.md

 Potential for complexity: Using provisioners can add extra steps and dependencies to your Terraform code, which can be difficult to debug and maintain.

 `**Types of Terraform provisioners**:`
+`"local-exec":`
-"local-exec": Executes commands on the machine where Terraform is running.
+ Executes commands on the machine where Terraform is running.

+`"remote-exec"`:
-"remote-exec": Executes commands on the newly created remote resource (like a server) using SSH.
+Executes commands on the newly created remote resource (like a server) using SSH.

-"file": Copies files from your local machine to the remote resource.
+`"file"`: Copies files from your local machine to the remote resource.